 - Attend bi-weekly staff meetings on Mondays, 5:30-6:30pm (excused only in cases of family emergency, illness, or course conflict)

-- Meet quarterly with Director or Associate Director for an evaluation meeting
+- Meet quarterly with Director, Associate Director, or Assistant Director for an evaluation meeting

 - Attend and support A3C sponsored events (examples: open houses & receptions for parents weekend, admit weekend, orientation, major cultural events, etc.)